-Step 2 — Stabilize the Upper Back on the Bench
+Step 2 — Stabilize Your Upper Back on the Bench

 Form Tip: At the top of the hip thrust, you should be able to lift your hips upwards so that the torso is parallel to the floor.
-If you feel like you cannot, you may also need to readjust your positioning on the bench/upper back.
+If you feel like you cannot, you may also need to readjust your positioning on the bench.

-Step 3 — Press Through the Heels and Lift the Hips
+Step 3 — Press Through Your Heels and Lift Your Hips

-Once you are set, pull the belly tight and keep the back flat.
+Once you are set, pull your belly tight and keep your back flat.
 Often, lifters will arch the lower back and miss-load the hips at the bottom of the position.